conradbeach/dotfiles/mac_setup_manual_steps.md

 * [ ] Obsidian
   * Symlink files into the Obsidian vault in iCloud Drive.
 We're doing this manually because the path to the vault in iCloud Drive is not typical.
-  * Use Finder to navigate to the Obsidian vault in iCloud Drive and then use the context menu > Services > New iTerm2 Tab Here on the `.obsidian` folder.
+  * Use Finder to navigate to iCloud Drive and then use the context menu > Services > New iTerm2 Tab Here on the "Obsidian" folder.
+  * Then run the following commands:
-  * ```bash
+    ```bash
-    for file in ~/development/dotfiles/.obsidian/*
-    do
-        if [ -f "$file" ] # Check if it's a regular file then
+    trash ./.obsidian
+    trash ./.obsidian.vimrc
+    ln -sf ~/development/dotfiles/obsidian/.obsidian .
-            ln -sf $file .
+    ln -sf ~/development/dotfiles/obsidian/.obsidian.vimrc .
-        fi
-    done
     ```
 * [ ] TablePlus
   * Enable Alert Mode 2.
 Warn before sending queries to the server except SELECT type queries.
 Change in Preferences > Security > Default Safe Mode for new connection.